 According to the Complementary and Natural Healthcare Council:

 “Craniosacral Therapy is a hands-on therapy that uses a light touch and whose origins are in the practice of Osteopathy.
 The body has self-healing capabilities and is constantly striving for good health.
 Craniosacral Therapy can facilitate this natural propensity for balance and a feeling of well-being in the client.
 Craniosacral Therapy also recognizes the interconnection between mind and body.
 Craniosacral therapists work with the presence of subtle rhythmic motions that are expressed within the body (particularly the head, spine and pelvis).
 The free and balanced expression of these subtle motions is related to our state of health and vitality.”

 Howard’s approach to craniosacral therapy is influenced by his previous experience in body oriented psychotherapy as well as by his studies in Craniosacral Biodynamics with Franklyn Sills at the Karuna Institute.
 Unlike Osteopaths working in the cranial field, he does not involve himself in the assessment and resolution of cranial lesions.
 His expertise is in working with the body’s organisation of its physical, emotional and psychological experiences in the soft tissues and fluids.

 This approach to craniosacral work often unfolds as a form of quiet psychotherapy.
 Through a subtle dialogue with the patient’s body and the organising intelligence of the central nervous system and the connective tissue matrix, hidden or forgotten patterns formed in response to insult and injury can be gently revisited, questioned and reorganised.
 The process is deeply satisfying and resourcing and its aim is a more open, calm and graceful way of being.

-Appointments are available in London at Howard’s studio situated between Notting Hill Gate, Holland Park and Shepherds Bush, London, W11.
+Appointments are available in London at Howard’s studio situated near Notting Hill Gate, Holland Park and Shepherds Bush, London, W11.